Bayan225/Bayan225/README.md

 - 👋 Hi, I’m @Bayan225
-- 👀 I’m interested in Cyber Security and Programming
+- 👀 I’m interested in Cyber Security and Programming also UX UI
 - 🌱 I’m currently learning Language HTML & CSS & JV ---- UX UI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ....